AndyObtiva/glimmer/README.md

 #### Custom Shell Gem

 Custom shell gems are self-contained Glimmer apps as well as reusable custom shells.
+As such, they are packaged as both a native executable (e.g. Mac DMG/PKG/APP) and a Ruby gem.
+Of course, you can build a Ruby gem and disregard its native executable packaging if you do not need it.

-To scaffold a Glimmer custom shell gem (full window view externalized into a gem) for an existing Glimmer app, run the following command:
+To scaffold a Glimmer custom shell gem (full window view distributed as a Ruby gem), run the following command:

 ```
 glimmer scaffold:custom_shell_gem[custom_shell_name, namespace]